 Even if you haven’t taken a creative writing class (not necessary), drafting a standard business letter should be fairly easy for you, if you’ve ever answered an e-mail in a professional setting.

-When it comes to business writing, don’t try to be fancy.
+When it comes to business writing, don’t e fancy.
 Keep it short, simple and straight to-the-point.
 We have some tips on writing good CMA exam essays that could be helpful in this exam.

 |Your writing must demonstrate a command of standard professional English, including correct use of grammar, spelling and word usage.|